Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 How long shall I go for?

-You can normally find treatments that last 3, 6 or 7 days.
+You can normally find spa treatments that last 3, 6 or 7 days.
 Three days is fine if all you want is to relax and enjoy yourself.
+(The medical cures last 18 days, but that's not what we're looking at here.)

 But if you actually want to reap some of the health benefits of salt or mineral waters, then six days is an absolute minimum.
 Some establishments offer three treatments a day, others four.
 I never settle for fewer than four.